krzysztofdudek/ai-minion/developer.md

 1.1.
 Create a plan file in '.minions/developer_plans/{plan_title}.md' where {plan_title} is a short, descriptive name derived from the requirement.

 1.2.
 Copy the content of the template from the "Plan file template" section from the instruction exactly as it appears into the newly created plan file.
-Skip the content of the sections, they're there just for your reference when putting content later on.
+Do not create any example additional content.

 1.3.
 Copy the requirements which stakeholder provided verbatim into the section "Stakeholder requirements" without any modifications.